-So you have a nice pile of Avios burning a hole in your pocket and you want to spend them.
+So you have a nice pile of Avios burning a hole in your pocket, and you want to spend them.
 Simple?
 For anyone who has ever tried to redeem flights and failed you will have realised that earning the Avios was often the easy part.
-In this article I will explain how to stand the best chance of getting the flights you want.
-In part 2, I will explore how to use vouchers, upgrading, chosing airlines for lower taxes and using Avios for rewards other than flights.
+In this article, I will explain how to stand the best chance of getting the flights you want.
+In part 2, I will explore how to use vouchers, upgrading, choose airlines for lower taxes and use Avios for rewards other than flights.

 How to get the flights you want

 Timing is key

 The easiest time to get the availability is to book the day the flight is released for redemptions.
 This is 355 days before the flight between 12-1am.
 British Airways guarantee at least 4 Business class seats on every flight are made available at this point.
 The same does not apply to First Class which varies from flight to flight.
 The flights are not always loaded up online immediately so if it is a very popular route you may want to call a BA office that is open at midnight to secure it.
 There have been reports of some offices refusing to do this in the past but it is worth a try.
 Ideally you want to call about 5 minutes before to go through security.